ppmarq1/friends/README.md

 # Friends

-This is a website when you can manage your friends list.
+This is a website where you can manage your friends list.
 It was built with Ruby and Rails

 ## Getting Started